ajh30117/ajh30117/README.md

 - 👋 Hi, I’m @ajh30117
 - 👀 I’m interested in ...
-HTML, CSS, React, Tech Writing, and Learning Design
+Content development, learning design, and software documentation
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, React
+Python, reStructuredText
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... sunsymbols.com
+- 📫 How to reach me ... annahumphreywriting.com

 <!---
 ajh30117/ajh30117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.